Technologicat/mcpyrate/README.md

 To use the current setting for recursive mode, use `expander.visit(tree)`.
 The default mode is recursive.

-If you need to temporarily run a second expander with different macro bindings, consult `expander.bindings` if needed, and then use `mcpy.expander.expand_macros(tree, modified_bindings, expander.filename)` to invoke a new expander with the modified bindings.
+If you need to temporarily run a second expander with different macro bindings, consult `expander.bindings` to grab what you need, and then use `mcpy.expander.expand_macros(tree, modified_bindings, expander.filename)` to invoke a new expander with the modified bindings.

 ### Macro expansion error reporting

-Any exception raised during macro expansion is reported immediately, and the program exits.
+Any exception raised during macro expansion is reported immediately at compile time, and the program exits.

 The error report includes two source locations: the macro use site (which was being expanded, not running yet), and the macro code that raised the exception (that was running and was terminated due to the exception).